-Maja Šimunjak is a Lecturer in Journalism at Middlesex University, London UK.
-She holds a PhD in Political Communication from the University of East Anglia with a specialism in media reporting and electoral campaigns in authoritarian and transitional societies.
+Maja Šimunjak is a Programme Leader for BA Journalism and Communication and BA Creative Writing and Journalism courses.
+She holds a PhD in Political Communication from the University of East Anglia with a specialism in media reporting and electoral campaigns.

 Before joining Middlesex, Maja worked at the European University Institute, Bell Cambridge, and University of East Anglia.
 She also has extensive experience as a professional journalist and editor in various media outlets, including the positions of an editor and news anchor at a national television station, subeditor in daily newspapers and a radio journalist and anchor.